Prosecco & Petals

 This card should gather all the information needed and have a clear format to avoid confusion.
 RSVPs should include: who exactly is coming, menu choices for each guest and if they are getting transport (if you are arranging this).

-The wedding invitation needs to have enough room to contain all the information but still be delivered by standard class postage: A widely recommended size is 182 mm x 117 mm (A5).
+Wedding invitations need to be big enough to contain all the details in a readable font, but still, be delivered by standard class postage.
+A widely recommended size is 182 mm x 117 mm (A5).
 For the RSVP card, it is recommended to make this slightly smaller, so it fits in the envelope neatly.
-A common RSVP size card is 107 mm x 139 mm.
+A standard RSVP size card is 107 mm x 139 mm.

 Wedding invitations can be either portrait or landscape but most commonly are portrait due to the amount of short sentence information included.
-RSVPs are best created in a landscape format so that menu preferences can be spread out side by side.
+RSVPs are best created in a landscape format so that the menu options are laid out side by side.